 Opt for a sparse fill on FDM parts to reduce overall weight of part — be sure to include “sparse fill” in the comments section and a Fathom expert will follow-up.

 Design any splits, voids or gaps larger than 0.6mm — this will prevent material from fusing together during the 3D printing process.

-Consider PolyJet for the best surface finish on small to medium sized parts — for larger parts, or where surface finish is less of a concern versus strength or durability, choose FDM.
+Consider PolyJet for the best surface finish on small-to-medium parts — for larger parts, or where surface finish is less of a concern versus strength or durability, choose FDM.

-Consider additive and traditional options for parts larger than 200mm that require smooth surface finishes — Stereolithography and CNC machining should both be considered.
+Consider additive and advanced options for parts larger than 200mm that require smooth surface finishes — Stereolithography and CNC machining should both be considered.

-To receive an instant 3D printing quote or a traditional manufacturing quote in as soon as one hour, upload your CAD files today!
+To receive an instant 3D printing quote or an advanced manufacturing quote in as soon as one business hour, upload your CAD files today!

 Expedite our lightning-fast quoting processes by including all critical application requirements such as desired material, quantity and finishes.